uom-daris/send_to_daris/README.md

   * `python mytardis.py collectstatic`
 5. Insert UI elements to MyTardis web portal
   - Edit **tardis/tardis_portal/views/pages.py**
+    - 1) Make a backup for file **tardis/tardis_portal/views/pages.py**
-    - a.
-At the top of the moudle:
+    - 2) At the start of the file, import the plugin app moudles:
          ```python
+         # Import required plugin modules
          from tardis.apps.send_to_daris.views import (send_experiment, send_dataset)
          from tardis.apps.send_to_daris.config import SendToDaRISConfig
          ```

-    - b.
-Find the follow code block:
+    - 3) Find the following code block:
          ```python
          # Enables UI elements for the push_to app
          if c['push_to_enabled']: